KidusGorfe/python-challenge/README.md

 # python-challenge

+Tutor Help:
-Met with Tutor who encourged me to make this section of my code dynamic:
+Met with a Tutor who encouraged me to make this section of my code dynamic:

-#Winner Announcment
+#Winner Announcement
 if TVcharlie > TVdiana:
     if TVcharlie > TVray:
         winner = "Winner: Charles Casper Stockham"